Standard C Library Functions¶

 The allocated memory is filled with bytes of value zero.

-will fail if the multiplication of count
+calloc will fail if the multiplication of count with size overflows.

-is zero, the result is identical to
+If either count or size is zero, the result is identical to

-with size 0.
-Similar to memset
+calling malloc with size 0.
+Similar to memset, the arguments

-must be concrete; symbolic arguments will cause the call
+to calloc must be concrete; symbolic arguments will cause the call

 to fail.